Prompt Engineering for Public Speaking: How to Get Better Results from AI

 Liam Sandford is a Head of Marketing, public speaking expert, and 2x Best Selling Author including the book Effortless Public Speaking.
 He helps ambitious professionals and entrepreneurs communicate with impact to get noticed, grow their career, and build their business.

-Most speakers who try AI for the first time type something vague, get something generic back, and conclude that the tool is not that useful.
-The problem is rarely the AI.
-It is almost always the prompt.
+Most people try AI for the first time, type something vague, get something generic back, and decide the tool is overhyped.
+The problem is almost never the AI.
+It is the prompt.

-The difference between a mediocre AI output and one that genuinely sharpens your preparation comes down to how clearly you communicate what you need.
-This is not a technical skill reserved for developers.
-It is the same skill that makes you a better communicator on stage: clarity, specificity, and knowing what outcome you want before you open your mouth.
+The gap between a forgettable AI output and one that genuinely sharpens your preparation comes down to how clearly you say what you need.
+That is not a developer's skill.
+It is the same skill that makes you better on stage: clarity, specificity, and knowing the outcome you want before you open your mouth.
+If you can do that in front of a room, you can do it in a prompt.

-If you have been experimenting with tools like Chat GPT or Claude to prepare for presentations and finding the results underwhelming, the fix is usually simpler than you think.
+If you have been poking at tools like Chat GPT or Claude to prepare a presentation and finding the results flat, the fix is simpler than you think.
 You need to get better at asking.

 Why Vague Prompts Produce Vague Speeches

-A prompt like "help me write a speech about leadership" gives AI nothing meaningful to work with.
-It does not know your audience, your context, your experience, or what you want people to do after listening to you.
-So it fills the gaps with the most average, common version of a leadership speech it can assemble.
+"Help me write a speech about leadership" gives AI nothing to work with.
+It does not know your audience, your context, your experience, or what you want people to do afterwards, so it fills the gaps with the most average leadership speech it can assemble.
+The output is generic because the input was.

 How to Structure a Prompt That Gets Useful Results

-A strong prompt for public speaking preparation has four elements: context, audience, task, and constraints.
+A strong prompt for speaking preparation has four parts: context, audience, task, and constraints.
+It is the same brief you would give a sharp colleague.

-Context tells the AI what the situation is.
-"I am giving a 15-minute talk at a regional sales conference for financial advisers who are sceptical about adopting new technology."
+• Context sets the situation: "I am giving a 15 minute presentation at a regional sales conference for financial advisers who are sceptical about adopting new technology."

-Audience tells it who you are speaking to and what they care about.
-"They are experienced professionals who value client relationships over automation."
+• Audience says who they are and what they value: "They are experienced professionals who care about client relationships more than automation."

-Task tells it exactly what you need.
-"Give me three opening hook options that acknowledge their scepticism while creating curiosity about the upside."
+• Task says exactly what you need: "Give me three opening hook options that acknowledge their scepticism while creating curiosity about the upside."

-Constraints set the boundaries.
-"Keep each option under 40 words.
-Avoid jargon.
-Use conversational language I can deliver naturally."
+• Constraints set the boundaries: "Keep each under 40 words, avoid jargon, and use conversational language I can deliver naturally."

 Why Your First Prompt Should Never Be Your Last

-One of the most common mistakes is treating AI like a search engine: type one query, take the first result, move on.
-That approach wastes most of AI's value.
+The most common mistake is treating AI like a search engine: type one query, take the first result, move on.
+That throws away most of its value.

-This iterative process mirrors how you would work with a speaking coach or a trusted colleague.
-You would not accept the first draft of an opening without testing it, questioning it, and refining it.
+This is how you would work with a coach or a trusted colleague.
+You would never accept the first draft of an opening without testing and refining it.
 AI works the same way, but only if you treat it as a conversation rather than a vending machine.

 How Prompt Specificity Changes Every Stage of Speech Preparation

-Prompt engineering is not just about one perfect prompt.
-It is about asking the right question at each stage of your preparation.
+Prompt engineering is not about one perfect prompt, it is about asking the right question at each stage.

-When you are structuring your talk, precision matters more.
-"Using the Nano Speech framework of Open, Body, Close, give me three structural options for a talk on [topic] aimed at [audience] where the goal is [outcome]."
+When you are structuring, precision matters more: "Using the Nano Speech framework of open, body, close, give me three structural options for a presentation on [topic] aimed at [audience] where the goal is [outcome]."

 How to Use Prompts to Stress Test Your Core Message

-One of the most valuable uses of prompt engineering is pressure testing what you plan to say before you say it.
-Most speakers skip this step entirely and only discover weak points in their message when they are on stage and it is too late to fix them.
+One of the most valuable uses of prompting is pressure testing what you plan to say before you say it.
+Most speakers skip this and only find the weak points when they are on stage, when it is too late.

-Ask AI to poke holes in your argument.
-"Here is my core message: [message].
-What would a sceptical audience member challenge about this?
-Where is my reasoning weakest?"
-This forces you to confront gaps you might have overlooked.
+Ask AI to poke holes in your argument: "Here is my core message: [message].
+What would a sceptical audience member challenge about this, and where is my reasoning weakest?"
+That forces you to face the gaps you have been stepping around.

-You can also use prompts to test whether your message lands differently with different audiences.
-"How would a room of CEOs interpret this message versus a room of early career professionals?"
+You can also test how the message lands with different rooms: "How would a room of CEOs read this versus a room of early career professionals?"
 The answers help you adjust your framing without changing your substance.
+All of this is one stage of the wider AI workflow for public speaking.

 Why Role Based Prompts Produce Better Feedback

-Simulating a hostile Q&A panel to prepare for tough questions
+• Simulate a hostile Q&A panel so you can rehearse the tough questions

-Testing whether your close works for decision makers versus influencers in the room
+• Test whether your close works for the decision makers in the room rather than the influencers

 The key is to define the role clearly.
 The more specific the persona, the more specific the feedback.